 Critique can have a destructive influence on writers–particularly young people who are first learning how to write.
 Perhaps this is even more true for younger students who haven’t yet mastered the basics of composing, rhetoric, invention, revision, style, or editing

 On occasion, people can be cruel and insensitive.
 Perhaps the writer struggled mightily and wrote countless drafts yet came at the document without a strong linguistic or literary background.
 Perhaps the writer had far less knowledge of the topic than the reader critic.
 Or perhaps the writer was learning a new genre and new research methods.

 Aware of the emotionally charged nature of critique, writing teachers, instructors, and professors in higher-education institutions are sometimes timorous about providing real critique.
 Grade inflation and student evaluations have moved the grading curve in the humanities from a B to A range, especially for adjunct faculty, assistant professors, and non-tenured faculty.
 The result, as Garrison Keillor so aptly satirizes in the fictional community of Lake Wobegon, where “all the women are strong, all the men are good-looking, and all the children are above average.”

-The idea behind writer-based prose is that the reviewer may not really know what the writer intended because of the ambiguities of his or her text.
-Sometimes the writer-based prose has amazing innovative potential that the would-be critic is simply not sophisticated enough to discern–they are yet just too damned nascent.
+The idea behind writer-based prose is that the reviewer may not really know what the writer intended because of the ambiguities of their text.
+Sometimes, the writer-based prose has amazing innovative potential that the would-be critic is simply not sophisticated enough to discern.
 Appropriating the student’s text–that is rewriting it as the reviewer would prefer it to be written–could be a destructive act.
-To help the writer’s original intention be realized, the reviewer may be better off just sharing to the rhetor how confusing he or she finds the text to be.
+To help the writer’s original intention be realized, the reviewer may be better off just sharing to the rhetor how confusing they find the text to be.